seafoodfry/ml-workspace/opengl-sandbox/README.md

 dcv create-session dcvdemo
 ```

-At thsi point we are ready to use NICE DCV.
+At this point we are ready to use NICE DCV.

 [github.com/Dav1dde/glad](https://github.com/Dav1dde/glad)